IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 e) A budget that estimates annual resource requirements and identifies sources of revenue to support the activity.

-f) An opportunity for the IEEE Society/Council to sponsor the work.
+f) An opportunity for the IEEE Society/Council to oversee the work.

 a) The proposed scope change.